-Mirepoix is located in Midi-Pyrénées (see: France Regions Map), a region of southern France between Carcassonne and Pamiers.
-Approximately 3100 people live permanently in Mirepoix.
-Despite its small size, Mirepoix is one of the best examples of a medieval town in the region--and there are many good ones!
+Mirepoix is located in Midi-Pyrénées (France Regions Map), a region of southern France between Carcassonne and Pamiers.
+Approximately 3,100 people live permanently in Mirepoix.
+Despite its small size, Mirepoix is one of the best examples of a medieval town in the region, and there are many good ones!

 Getting to Mirepoix

-Mirepoix is about 8 hours driving time or 8.5 hours via train from Paris.
+From Paris, Mirepoix is about an eight-hour drive or eight and a half hours via train.
 There is an SNCF Bus from the train station in Palmiers that takes you to Mirepoix four times a day.

 Where to Stay

-To stay central in the most evocative medieval square we've seen in Europe, Place du Maréchal-Leclerc, we recommend Hotel La Maison des Consuls - Mirepoix.
+To stay in the center of the most evocative medieval square in Europe, Place du Maréchal-Leclerc, stay at the Hotel La Maison des Consuls, Mirepoix.

 Mirepoix was disastrously flooded in 1279.
-In 1289, Guy de Lévis rebuilt the town on the left banks of the river, with a large central square--Place du Maréchal-Leclerc--and streets laid out in a grid pattern.
+In 1289, Guy de Lévis rebuilt the town on the left banks of the river, with a large central square—Place du Maréchal-Leclerc—and the streets are laid out in a grid pattern.

 The Mirepoix market is held on Monday mornings.
-It's many peoples favorite market in France.
+It's many people's favorite market in France.
 Not only will you find antiques, clothing, wine, and trinkets to spend your money on, you'll see local food specialties as well.
-Local musicians play at the surrounding cafes and restaurants.
+You will also find local musicians performing at the surrounding cafes and restaurants.